Roman Emperor found the ideal place on the Adriatic

 Photo: Reconstruction of Diocletian’s Palace

-The construction of the original Diocletian’s Palace lasted ten years, from 295 AD. to 305 AD.
-The Palace was built in an irregular rectangular structure, as a combination of the summer house, military camp, and fortified fortress.
-It is a complex of residences, churches, squares and narrow streets rounded by big walls with observing towers for protection from enemies.
+Diocletian's Palace represents a complex of residences, churches, squares and narrow streets rounded by big walls with observing towers for protection from enemies.
 Overall, it covers an area of 38,700 square meters.

 Photo: Diocletian’s Palace from the sky